cam-stitt/atom-syntax-settings/README.md

 ## Usage

 You can easily add languages according to the grammar scopeName.
-Below is an example of modifying the python settings:
+Below is an example of modifying the python (`source.python`) settings:

 ```
 'syntax-settings':
-  'source.python':
+  'source':
+    'python':
       'editorSettings':
         'tabLength': 4
       'editorViewSettings':
         'showInvisibles': false
         'softWrap': false
         'showIndentGuide': false
 ```

 ## Supported Settings